antonlep/ot-harjoitustyo/dokumentaatio/testing.md

 ## Remaining quality issues

-In some cases game over screen is displayed when user exits the software by pressing (x) during game play, so the game is not immediately closed.
+In some cases game is not immediately closed when user exits the software by pressing (x) during game play, but game over screen is displayed instead.